zazortik/azure-xplat-cli/README.md

 **--permissions [permissions]** - comma delimited list of <operation>=<permission> pairs

-    azure mobile table show [servicename] [tablename] Display table details such as the number of records stucture and which scripts are defined.
+    azure mobile table show [servicename] [tablename] Display table details such as the number of records, the list of columns and which scripts are defined.

     azure mobile table update [options] [servicename] [tablename] Updates mobile table schema, permissions and indexes